This article was updated on 2/25/2021.

 Does Costa Rica Have Travel Restrictions Due to Coronavirus?

-Nonetheless, airports, airlines, and border officials have implemented the strict guidelines created by the Costa Rican Ministry of Health to identify, isolate, and follow suspicious cases that might enter the country (from Costa Rica citizens/residents who are the only population who may enter the country as of March 16th, 2020).
+Airports, airlines, and border officials had implemented the strict guidelines created by the Costa Rican Ministry of Health to identify, isolate, and follow suspicious cases that might enter the country (from Costa Rica citizens/residents who are the only population who may enter the country as of March 16th, 2020).

 Will I Have Trouble Traveling Back to the USA, Canada, or Europe from Costa Rica Due to the Coronavirus?

-No, you will not have trouble traveling back to the USA, Canada, or Europe from Costa Rica due to the Coronavirus, as of mid-February 2020.
+Back in early March, you would not have had trouble traveling back to the USA, Canada, or Europe from Costa Rica due to the Coronavirus, as of mid-February 2020.
 However, the country closed its borders through the summer and has been gradually reopening borders since August/September 2020 to international travelers in selection regions.

 How Can I Prevent a Coronavirus Infection?